 To support his role as a governor, he has finished Governance Leadership Programme in addition to Governance Leader Development Programme and attended several courses and training workshops such as safer recruitment, Safeguarding, Child protection, Data analysis, Risk Management, Assessment and Evaluation, Extremism and Prevent, Pupil Premium, eSafety and Equality and inclusion.

 Ali currently is employed by United Utilities for the future leader programme.
 During his career at UU has worked as a production manager, water network systems operator and range manager.
 He has a passion for raising the aspiration of young people and supporting them to focus on careers from a young age.
 As such has been involved in UUs apprentice programmes and is the enterprise advisor for Loreto collage.

 Prior to working at UU Ali studied chemical engineering at The University of Manchester and went on to complete and PhD.
 This was due to the love and drive Ali has towards education.
 During this time Ali also was running his own small company.
 Through all his experiences Ali has become a very well rounded individual with skills in data analytics, people management, incident management, innovation, budgeting and strategy.

-To contact the CHS South Governing body, please send an email to [email protected] and mark it FAO Chair of Governors.
+To contact the CHS South Governing body, please send an email to [email protected] and mark it FAO Chair of Governor.